kongware/ftor/README.md

 const triple = x => y => z => [x, y, z];
 ap(ap(B_(triple, inc)) (dbl)) (sqr) (10); // [11, 20, 100]
 ```
-While the Javascript version is equally succinct, it is much harder to read.
+The result is a deeply nested function application, also known as function composition.
+I'd rather call it application hell.
 There are a couple of techniques to mitigate this issue.

 ### Proper code formatting